tamaskenez/centralbuilder/README.md

 With `CMAKE_ARGS` you can list options to be passed to the cmake configuration step of the package.

-`SOURCE_DIR` is must be a relative path.
+`SOURCE_DIR` is a relative path.
 Use this if the package's `CMakeLists.txt` is in a subdirectory and not in the root of the repository.
-(Note that one works a bit differently than by ExternalProject_Add)
+(Note that this one works a bit differently than in ExternalProject_Add)

 You can list the dependencies of the package with the `DEPENDS` option.
 This is ignored for now.